Solving congruence equations using Bernstein forms: Subdivision algorithm

-Let us explain the subdivision process.
-The first thing to say is that it is a recursive algorithm that makes two matrix multiplications at each run, $M_j^Lv$ and $M_j^Rv$.
-The rationality of the matrices makes this algorithm robust and reliable.
-It does not have any numerical issue and the resulting set $\mathcal{S}$ is equal to its mathematical counterpart $\mathcal{S}$.
+Let us explain the subdivision process of \SolveIPP (Solve Integer Polynomial Programming).
+The first thing to say is that it is a recursive algorithm that makes two matrix multiplications in each call, $M_j^Lv$ and $M_j^Rv$.
+The rationality of the matrices makes this algorithm robust and reliable and the resulting set $\mathcal{S}$ is equal to its mathematical counterpart $\mathcal{S}$ (see Theorem \ref{answer} below).

 According to Theorem \ref{main} the values in $(w,\mathbf{l},\mathbf{k'})$ give information about the polynomials $\{q_1,\ldots,q_r\}$ over the box $D_{\mathbf{l},\mathbf{k'}}$.
 The condition in Step \ref{ste1} is given to test if there exist solutions on $D_{\mathbf{l},\mathbf{k'}}$, in other words, if we keep $D_{\mathbf{l},\mathbf{k'}}$ or we reject it.
 Assuming that we do not reject $D_{\mathbf{l},\mathbf{k'}}$, we test in Step \ref{ste3} if $D_{\mathbf{l},\mathbf{k'}}$ can be divided.